-I agree for information on this form to be released to my local housing authority for the purpose of obtaining advice regarding my housing need.
+I agree for information on this of obtaining advice regarding in form to be released to my local hou my housing need. sing authority for the purpose

-Signed: \

-Date:
+Signed: Date:

 Referrer details

-Patient Location (e.g. ward):
+Patient location (e.g. ward):

-Name and contact details of
+Name and contact details of referrer:

-Referrer:

 Details of person referred

-Family Name: Title:
+Family name: Title:

 Forename: Preferred name:

 DOB: Gender:

-Nationality: Preferred language?
+Nationality: Preferred language:

 Is an interpreter required?

 Accommodation

+Current address: Home Tel:

+(if applicable) Mobile: Email:

+Postcode: Borough:

-Current Address: (if applicable) Home Tel: Mobile: Email: Postcode: Borough Has the person lived at this address for more than 6 months?
-If NO, Please give all addresses in the last 5 years Current Accommodation type: (tick most appropriate) Owner Occupier Priv ate Rented Council Tenant $\Box$ Living with parents $\Box$ Sta ying with friends / family Sleeping Rough nt Shelter □ Other (please specify) Housing Association (please give name):
+Has the person lived at this ac If NO, please give all addresse Idress for more than 6 months? s in the last 5 years

+Current accommodation type: (tick most appropriate)

+Owner occupier Private rented ☐ Council tenant

+☐ Living with parents ☐ Staying with friends/family Sleeping rough

+□ Hostel ☐ Night shelter Other (please specify)

+Housing Association (please give name):
-Employment status and benefits

-Is the patient in employment?
-Please give details:

-Is the patient in receipt of any benefits?
+Employment status and benefits Is the patient in employment?
+Please give details: Is the patient in receipt of any benefits?
 Which benefits does the patient get?
-Please specify including any DLA payments:

-Does the person have any links to the LHA you are notifying?

-Tick all relevant boxes

-Currently resident Previously resident

-Parent or sibling in area Other family association (describe):

-Employed in the area Care Leaver in the area

-Rough sleeping in the area (please give location):

-Other (please explain):

-Medical Information

-Please list all medical diagnoses, social difficulties and mobility problems, and whether they are likely to be long or short term.
+Please specify including any DLA payments: Does the person have any li inks to the LHA you are notifying?
+Tick all relevant boxes Currently resident Previously resident Parent or sibling in area Other family association (describe): Employed in the area Care leaver in the area Rough sleeping in the area (please give location): Other (please explain): Medical information Please list all medical diagnoses, social difficulties and mobility problems, and whether they are likely to be long or short term.
 Please include any mental health and substance misuse issues.
 What date is the patient due to be discharged?

-Aids and Adaptations/facilities

-Is the Hospital OT involved? (please circle) Yes or No Name and contact details of OT: OT assessment recommended: stair lift hoist through floor lift wetroom hand rails/grab rails ramp remote opening On return to home without appropriate facilities, will there be serious risk to health of or accident to the person or the carer? (give details): Without necessary or appropriate facilities the needs of this person will be affected long term?
-The patient's long term ability to stay home is consequently compromised without aids/ adaptations/facilities?
-Reason why the client cannot return to current or last accommodation For example, current accommodation is unsuitable/patient is homeless upon discharge, please explain:
+Aids and adaptations/facilities Is the Hospital OT involved? (please circle) Yes or No Name and contact details of OT: OT assessment recommended: Stair lift Hoist Through floor lift Wetroom Hand rails/grab rails Ramp Remote opening On return to home without appropriate facilities, will there be serious risk to health of or accident to the person or the carer? (give details): Without necessary or appropriate facilities will the needs of this person be affected long term?
+Yes No Will the patient's long-term abil aids/adaptations/facilities?
+Unlikely Possible Like ity to stay at home be consequently compromised without ely \square Probable \square Definite Reason why the client cannot return to current or last accommodation For example, current accommodation is unsuitable/patient is homeless upon discharge, please explain: